New Orleans Coroner Warns of Surge in Overdose Deaths

 By being aware of these behavioral changes, friends, family, and community members can offer support and intervene when necessary.
 It is important to approach these situations with empathy and understanding, recognizing that addiction is a complex issue that requires professional help.

 Recognizing the warning signs and symptoms of drug overdose is the first step towards addressing this growing crisis.
 By raising awareness and promoting education, we can strive to create a safer and more supportive environment for those affected by drug addiction.
-For more information on the impact of overdose deaths and how to seek help, please refer to the following sections: Community Consequences, Addressing the Crisis, Resources for Assistance, and Treatment Options Available.
+For more information on the impact of overdose deaths and how to seek help, please refer to the following sections: Community Consequences, Resources for Assistance, and Treatment Options Available.

 Impact of Overdose Deaths